 Imagine this: It’s Monday afternoon – and you’re sitting at your desk in the office.
 The forecast for the weekend is perfect.
 It’s time to get the family into the woods for a little nature time.
 You log on to the State Parks website, only to find that all the electrical sites are booked up – with some limited availability mid-week.
 Fear not!
 By adding an inverter generator to your rig, you can easily book a pull-through rustic site – and live with the comforts of home all weekend.

 I’ll stop fantasizing now, and get onto the actual review.
-However, I hope this thought helps, and prevents many more unused campers from meeting a Craigslist fate.
+However, I hope this thought helps and prevents many more unused campers from meeting a Craigslist fate.

 What It Is

 First off, there’s a difference between a standard “generator” and an “invertor generator.”
 The Briggs & Stratton P3000 is the later.
 A generator runs at full power, full time.
 This means that it’s outputting the same amount of power, regardless of if you’re pulling – or even needing that power.
 This results in much higher fuel consumption, as well as a louder overall unit.
-The P3000 is an invertor generator.
+The P3000 is an inverter generator.
 Simply put, it only outputs as much power as you need – or are trying to pull.
 This results in a few benefits, including a quieter run volume (58 decibels!) and lower fuel consumption.
 In fact, the P3000 runs so quietly, it barely exceeds the volume of a normal conversation – keeping it well within the limits of “quiet hours” at the campground.

 How We Used It

 We pulled our 19’ camper into a rustic campsite on a Friday afternoon.
 Granted, it was in mid-May, but we showed up without a reservation.
-After getting camp all setup, we rolled in the Briggs & Stratton P3000 inverter generator.
+After getting camp all set up, we rolled in the Briggs & Stratton P3000 inverter generator.
 Out of the box, the P3000 comes equipped with a 30 amp adaptor, which made it super simple to connect directly to our trailer’s main power input.

-The nightmare that often comes with pull-start engines has become deeply engrained in my brain.
+The nightmare that often comes with pull-start engines has become deeply ingrained in my brain.
 Every spring, the task of getting the lawnmower and weed whackers up and running often leaves me with sore arms – and a volume of cuss words that I try to mask from the neighbors.
 I went into the P3000 with this mindset.
 I can honestly say that I was shocked (and pleasantly surprised) when the Briggs & Stratton P3000 started on the first pull – directly out of the box!
-We simply followed the quick-start instructions, and had zero issues.
+We simply followed the quick-start instructions and had zero issues.

 As a test, we decided to put the unit through its full paces.
-First, starting up the standard appliances – refrigerator, air conditioner and lighting.
-As each appliance was flipped on, the P3000 picked up a little extra engine noise, but quickly settled itself back down to its normal operating volume.
+First, starting up the standard appliances – refrigerator, air conditioner, and lighting.
+As each appliance was flipped on, the P3000 picked up a little extra engine noise but quickly settled itself back down to its normal operating volume.
 As I mentioned above, it’s delivering as much power as you’re pulling – so the engine needs to ramp up with each additional power requirement.
 Lastly, we went for what has traditionally been the “big boy” inside the rig – the microwave.
 We placed a pack of microwave popcorn inside, and let it fire.
 Again, the P3000 kicked up – and then calmed itself back down.
 No issues.